Halloween science experiments!

 Are you looking for some spooky science to do at home?
 If you want to know how to do some Halloween experiments and make DIY Halloween decorations, you’ve come to the right place.

-In Whizz Pop Bang: Spooky Science, mini scientists can…
+In Whizz Pop Bang’s Autumn Science bundle, mini scientists can…

 Whizz Pop Bang is our award-winning science magazine that brings science to life for children aged six to twelve (and their parents too)!